If the idea of sitting on a beach in the sun sipping a Pina Colada while your eCommerce website rakes in cash appeals to you, then you are not alone.

 There will always be failures, and as long as you learn from them, there is nothing wrong with that.
 Nothing ventured nothing gained right?
-But giving yourself a fighting chance from the start through good product choice is always the best strategy.
+But giving yourself a fighting chance from the start through right product choice is always the best strategy.

 Begin By Identifying A Niche

 Trying to sell everything to everyone is the absolute worst way to start your business.